BIDData/datascience/r-lab/r-lab.md

 #### Reading in data to create a dataframe.
 R provides helper functions to read in a csv and other tabular data files.
-To get an idea of how they work read in the `nyt1-sample.csv` provided using the `read.csv` command.
+To get an idea of how they work download nyt1-sample.csv from https://github.com/BIDData/datascience-fa14/raw/master/lab6/nyt1-sample.csv and read it in using the `read.csv` command.

 ```
    nyt1 <- read.csv("./nyt1-sample.csv")